If so, this is because your browser has cached an old version of one of our files.

 If you are importing up to 5 000 content items, related posts can be live in a matter of minutes, but for very large catalogs the full indexing may take several hours.
 Please be patient – it’s worth the wait!

 A content item is a post in your catalogue that you want to provide recommendations to and from.
 Depending on your plan, there’s a limit to the number of content items that can be stored at any time.
 You need a minimum of five posts on your site for the plugin to pull recommendations from.

-This number is telling you how many times one of our modules has loaded on your pages.
-If you have one module on your site, the number of recommendation calls will equate to your number of pageviews.
-So 1M pages views = 1M recommendation calls per module.
+An API call is a measure of how many times one of our modules has loaded on your pages.
+If you have one module on your site, the number of API calls will equate to your number of pageviews.
+So 1M pages views = 1M API calls per module.